sharkdp/bat/README.md

 Please try a different theme (see `bat --list-themes` for a list).
 The `OneHalfDark` and `OneHalfLight` themes provide grid and line colors that are brighter.

+### Error when compiling: "cannot find -lz"

+Please install the `zlib-devel` package and try again.

 ## Development

 ```bash